Compassion

 Compassion involves "feeling for another" and is a precursor to empathy, the "feeling as another" capacity (as opposed to sympathy, the "feeling towards another").
 In common parlance, active compassion is the desire to alleviate another's suffering.

-Compassion involves allowing ourselves to be moved by suffering, and experiencing the motivation to help alleviate and prevent it.
-An act of compassion is defined by its helpfulness.
-Qualities of compassion are patience and wisdom; kindness and perseverance; warmth and resolve.
-It is often, though not inevitably, the key component in what manifests in the social context as altruism.
-Expression of compassion is prone to be hierarchical, paternalistic, and controlling in responses.
+Compassion involves allowing oneself to be moved by suffering to help alleviate and prevent it.
+An act of compassion is one that is intended to be helpful.
+Other virtues that harmonize with compassion include patience, wisdom, kindness, perseverance, warmth, and resolve.
+It is often, though not inevitably, the key component in altruism.
 The difference between sympathy and compassion is that the former responds to others' suffering with sorrow and concern whereas the latter responds with warmth and care.
-An article by the Clinical Psychology Review suggests that "compassion consists of three facets: noticing, feeling, and responding."
+An article in Clinical Psychology Review suggests that "compassion consists of three facets: noticing, feeling, and responding".

+In Buddhism, compassion is the heartfelt wish to relieve the suffering of all beings, paired with the courage to act.
+Compassionate actions plant seeds of joy in others—and in ourselves—making them a true source of lasting happiness.